 - Friends/Family and Social Relationships

-- Bachelor's of Science degree in Human, Nutrition, Foods and Exercise (*Nutrition and Dietetics and *Exercise and Health Promotion) from Virginia Tech University, Blacksburg, VA
+- Bachelor's of Science degree in Human, Nutrition, Foods and Exercise l Virginia Tech University l Blacksburg, VA

-- Post-Graduate Dietetic Internship at Ingalls Memorial Hospital, Chicago IL
+- Post-Graduate Dietetic Internship l Ingalls Memorial Hospital l Chicago IL

-- TriHealth Outpatient Dietitian, Specializing in womens health, digestive disorders, food allergies, and weight loss.
+- Registered Dietitian at TriHealth Pavillion and Tri-Health Women’s Center (Current) Specializing in womens health, digestive disorders, food allergies, community nutrition, athlete nutrition, weight loss, and eating disorders.
 On the side of Kristen's private practice, she serves as a TriHealth employee at their Womens Center as well as their Medical Fitness Pavilion.
 Kristen teaches regular weight loss classes, cooking workshops and demonstrations, and nutrition and healthy living workshops.
 Kristen also is part of TriHealth's leadership team as SOAR Council member for leading the TriHealth Way.

-- Registered Dietitian and Executive Assistant to celebrity Joe Cross at Reboot With Joe.
-(August 2014-August 2015) Kristen has worked with celebrity Joe Cross, the filmmaker, producer, and lead star of the award-winning documentary Fat, Sick and Nearly Dead.
+- Personal Nutritionist, Trainer, and Executive Assistant to Chairman and CEO, Joe Cross from the hit documentary, Fat, Sick & Nearly Dead at Reboot With Joe (2014, 2015) Kristen has worked with celebrity Joe Cross, the filmmaker, producer, and lead star of the award-winning documentary Fat, Sick and Nearly Dead.
 Kristen’s role as personal nutritionist, trainer, and executive assistant was a rewarding and unforgettable experience.
 She helped Joe maintain his health and wellness through dietary strategies and appropriate nutrition and fitness regimes during his worldwide film and book tours.
 Along with her nutrition and fitness role, she managed his personal social media accounts and daily schedules.
 Kristen additionally worked with the Reboot team on several cloud-based projects and leading online Guided Reboots.